On the Origins of Lesbianism

 Much has been written recently about lesbianism from a gay-advocacy viewpoint.
 Therefore Dr. Siegel’s psychodynamic insights— approached from a different perspective— are of special and unusual interest.

 There are different types of lesbianism, as Dr. Siegel notes, whose origins will be different from the one described here.
 But the early-developmental trauma model that she describes was the most common pathway she found among her patients.
+(The other common family pattern described by clinicians: that of a mother who is the object of abuse, leading the daughter to reject the embrace of a feminine identity as representing weakness, and feeling “unsafe.”)

 In Female Homosexuality, Dr. Siegel describes the families of her lesbian patients.
 Many of these patients had evidently been raised by narcissistic mothers, whose controlling influence attempted to force the fragile, emerging selves of their daughters into an identity that was alien to them.
 As a result of this disturbed relationship, the daughters, who had been unable to identify with the feminine, developed a severe body-image distortion.